 - Page not found

-The success of the eVIN pilot and ongoing roll-out in India could be appositely accredited to the approach of giving equal importance to three core interconnected components of an eLMIS: technology, governance, and human resources.
-The introduction of a new technology alone, without equal attention to change management and capacity building, would severely limit the effectiveness of the digital LMIS platform, given that the software is a tool for improved data entry, management, and decision-making processes, rather than a solution in itself.
-Likewise, addressing human resource capacity gaps for supply chain management and instituting measures to improve accountability and efficiency can only go so far without a robust digital platform to equip health workers and managers with real-time data, actionable analytics and complete picture for informed decision making and oversight.
+The success of the eVIN pilot and ongoing roll-out in India could be credited to the approach of giving equal importance to three core interconnected components of an eLMIS: technology; governance; and human resources.
+The introduction of a new technology alone, without equal attention to change management and capacity-building, would severely limit the effectiveness of the digital LMIS platform, given that the software is a tool for improved data entry, management, and decision-making processes, rather than a solution in itself.
+Likewise, addressing human resource capacity gaps for supply chain management and instituting measures to improve accountability and efficiency can only go so far without a robust digital platform to equip health workers and managers with real-time data, actionable analytics and a complete picture for informed decision-making and oversight.
 An integrated solution is required.